 - 1 Add a DWORD value to the Parameters subkey and name it CatalogRefreshIntervalSeconds. - 2 Assign the desired time interval (in seconds) as the value data.
 For example, the default value of 24 hours would be specified in seconds as 86400.

-Configuring Parallels Mac Client for OS X Updates
+Configuring SCCM and Deploying OS X Updates